By Karundi Serumaga

-As if that’s not enough, here are 5 further reasons remembering this tragedy still matters.
+As if that’s not enough, here are 5 further reasons remembering this tragedy is still an event that matters now more than ever.

 1. The Families are Still Suffering